xingskycn/toolbox/httpserver/README.md

 ## sendmail

-A command-line tool for start a http server
+A command-line tool to start a http server

 ### Install
 ```